extemporelang/extemporelang.github.io/_docs/guides/sampler.md

 ![image](/images/sampler/piano-gaps.png)

-In this situation, when the sampler gets a `play-note` message corresponding to an empty slot, looks for the closest 'filled' slot, grabs that audio data, and linearly pitch-shifts it to play at the required pitch.
+In this situation, when the sampler is told to play a pitch value corresponding to an empty slot, looks for the closest 'filled' slot, grabs that audio data, and linearly pitch-shifts it to play at the required pitch.

-For example, say a message came in to play sample `72` (one octave above middle C).
+For example, say the sampler is told to play sample `72` (one octave above middle C).
 If the closest filled slot was middle C (slot `60`), then the sampler would play the middle C audio file pitch-shifted up one octave.
 If you've ever looked into the maths behind musical notes, you'll know that for every octave increase in pitch, the frequency of the waveform doubles.
 So, to play a sample *up an octave*, we play it back at double speed.
 In practice, because the audio sample rate is constant, we only play every second sample, which has the same effect---we're progressing through the audio data twice as fast.
 This is the same reason that when you hit fast-forward on a tape player (do people still remember tape players) while it's playing then you get a hilarious chipmunk